Submitting a Request

 Before students with disabilities can take the SAT, SAT Subject Tests, PSAT/NMSQT, PSAT 10, or Advanced Placement® Exams with accommodations — such as extended time or the use of a computer — their request for accommodations must be approved by Services for Students with Disabilities (SSD).

 Students with disabilities, their families, and those who work with them should know the following:

 The Approval Process Can Take Seven Weeks

-It can take about seven weeks for an accommodations request to be processed.
+It can take about seven weeks for an accommodations request to be processed when documentation review is required.
 Get an overview of the approval process.

 Most Students Work with Their Schools